 Seborrheic dermatitis is one of the most common skin problems I find during a skin exam.
 I've found and created many great additional treatments for seborrheic dermatitis using over the counter products.
 In my next series of blog posts, I’m going to outline my favorite remedies and tips for seborrheic dermatitis and recommend products.
 This is the information I give my patients in the office.

-Do you want to read my blog series filled with more tips for controlling seborrheic dermatitis?
+Do you want more dermatologist's information and tips for controlling seborrheic dermatitis?

 I also have an updated Advice Section for Seborrheic Dermatitis.
 I give you all the info you need in one concise area, including diagrams and a listing of all my tips and tricks to control this common and vexing rash.